-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Services considered not reasonable and necessary, according to the standards of Original Medicare \checkmark Experimental medical and surgical procedures, equipment and medications.
+Services not covered by Not covered under Covered only under specific Medicare any condition conditions Acupuncture Covered for chronic low back pain Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
+Covered for all stages of reconstruction for a breast after a mastectomy, as well as for the unaffected breast to produce a symmetrical appearance.
+Custodial care is care provided in a nursing home, hospice, or other facility setting when you do not require skilled medical care or skilled nursing care.
+Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.
+Experimental medical and surgical procedures, equipment and medications.
 Experimental procedures and items are those items and procedures determined by our plan and Original Medicare to not be generally accepted by the medical community.
 May be covered by Original Medicare under a Medicare- approved clinical research study or by our plan.
 (See Chapter 3, Section 5 for more information on clinical research studies.)
-Private room in a hospital.
-Covered only when medically necessary.
+Fees charged for care by your immediate relatives or members of your household. ✓ Full-time nursing care in your home. $\checkmark$